OpenSRProject/OpenStarRuler-Launchpad/README.md

 After all of these steps have been performed, both SR2 and your Git client should see the mod *exactly* the way they're meant to see it, and this mod manager will be capable of cleanly downloading it from your preferred Git hosting service.

+### Descriptions

+SR2MM pulls mod descriptions from a plaintext (or Markdown, though Markdown files will also be rendered as plaintext) readme file at the root of the repository, expected to be README.md.
+If it fails to find this, it will try the filenames README.MD, Readme.md, readme.md, Readme.MD, readme.MD, readme.txt, Readme.txt, README.txt, README.TXT, Readme.TXT, and readme.TXT, in the order listed.
+(JGit's path filtering does not allow for case insensitivity.)
+If none of these are present, your mod will not have a description in the mod info panel.

+Aside from the mod description, the root directory of each branch or tag can have a branch-description.txt file (alternatives are BRANCH-DESCRIPTION or Branch-Description, extension is either fully lowercase or fully uppercase) which will describe that particular version of the mod.
+If none exists, SR2MM will try to get the target version's readme file; if this is also missing from a given version of the repository, that version will not have a description in the branch info panel.

 ## Troubleshooting FAQ

 Q: My computer says `'java' is not recognized as an internal or external command, operable program or batch file.` or something like that!